junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 2016

-> by striking “retail food store” and inserting “State agency”,
+> by striking “retail food store” the first place it appears and inserting “State agency”,

 | | |
 |---|---|